vcvpaiva/NetworkMathematics/README.md

 2. The [MathGloss prototype](https://mathgloss.github.io/MathGloss/database) with Lucy Horowitz, a glossary for undergraduate mathematics semi-automatically created from open source freely available resources.

-   A newer prototype glossary dealing with Category Theory [CatGloss](https://mathgloss.github.io/CatGloss/database) and building from Leinster, Goldblatt, and Riehl's textbooks is at .
+   A newer prototype glossary dealing with Category Theory [CatGloss](https://mathgloss.github.io/CatGloss/database) and building from Leinster, Goldblatt, and Riehl's textbooks.

-   The original preprint on MathGloss is https://arxiv.org/abs/2311.12649 MathGloss: Building mathematical glossaries from text.
+   The original preprint on MathGloss is [Building mathematical glossaries from text](https://arxiv.org/abs/2311.12649 MathGloss).

 Lucy also has some recent work with Ryan Hathaway at [Fine-Tuning BERTs for Definition Extraction from Mathematical Text](https://arxiv.org/abs/2406.13827)